waynedovey/ocp-postgres-monitoring/README.md

 ---

 This guide provides a complete setup to monitor database activity and data changes in EDB PostgreSQL on OpenShift using IBM Guardium.
-Adjust configurations as needed based on your specific environment.
+Adjust configurations as needed based on your specific environment.%